 It is better to freeze the cake than to refrigerate it.
 The fridge dries the cake, but if you have to, then please follow the steps mentioned below:

 Unfrosted cake and cupcakes can be stored in an airtight container at the kitchen counter at a cold temperature for two days.

-Frosted cake and cupcakes can be left at a cool place for up to 4 hours.
+Frosted cake and cupcakes can be left in a cool place for up to 4 hours.

 To refrigerate unfrosted cakes and cupcakes, wrap them with plastic wrap, place them in a Ziploc bag or plastic container, and refrigerate for up to 5 days.

 To refrigerate frosted cakes and cupcakes, place them in the fridge for 15 minutes; this will allow the frosting to firm.
 Wrap them with plastic wrap, place them in a Ziploc bag, and refrigerate them for up to 3 days.

 You can freeze frosted and unfrosted cakes and cupcakes by wrapping them with plastic wrap and then placing them in a Ziploc bag.
 Freeze for up to 2 months.
 To thaw the frosted and unfrosted cake, put them in the fridge overnight while still wrapped.
 Place them later on a kitchen counter for a few minutes and then serve.

-If you don’t have a Ziplock bag or a container big enough for your cake, then wrap the cake twice with wax or parchment paper, then cover with aluminum foil making sure the wrap is tight then freeze.
+If you don’t have a Ziplock bag or a container big enough for your cake, then wrap the cake twice with wax or parchment paper, cover with aluminum foil, ensure the wrap is tight,, and then freeze.

 If you plan to frost the cakes the next day, then place the cream cheese frosting in a plastic container and refrigerate.
 It can stay in the fridge for up to 3 days.
 To use refrigerated frosting, put it on the kitchen counter for a few minutes and then give it a quick whisk/beat and use it to frost the cake.